How do I use the Live Analysis Board?

 Live Analysis Boards provide an interactive & graphical tool for analyzing chess positions and games in real time - one on one, with a whole group, or with anyone who cares to tune in.
 Now you can go through games after you finish them and show your ideas, or get online lessons, or follow major tournaments online!

-Although users of the simple version of Live can observe an analysis board, the advanced Live Chess platform is required to create a new analysis board session or to accept control of someone else's board.
-Please note that creating & controlling Analysis Boards is a premium feature reserved for Platinum and Diamond members.
+Although all users can observe an analysis board, please note that creating & controlling Analysis Boards is a premium feature reserved for Platinum and Diamond members.